 DMPs have been successfully used for programmatic advertising personalization based on basic targeting criteria.
 The new level of targeting precision arrived with the introduction of CDP.
-The marketers who work with different promotion channels like email, social media, PPC, can also target audiences based on the 1st party data - the unique information about visitors collected while the user interacts with a website.
+The marketers who work with different promotion channels like email, social media, and PPC can also target audiences based on the 1st party data - the unique information about visitors collected while the user interacts with a website.
 This type of marketing data may include names, addresses, phone numbers, and details about transactions.

-Furthermore, CDP usage allows generating a robust, unified profile for every user that provides a marketer with a complete picture.
+Furthermore, CDP usage allows for generating a robust, unified profile for every user that provides a marketer with a complete picture.

 The last crucial point of different types of data from DMP and a CDP is that the first one stores data in two places: a comprehensive database for all info and its subset for quick use.
 However, such a storage split makes it harder to integrate other marketing tools.
 CDPs keep data in one place, so it’s easy to analyze and transmit this data.